Skip to content

 ldev portal inventory page --url /home --json

-This is often faster than clicking through the UI, especially when the UI is already failing.
+This is one structured response per call — usually faster than clicking through the UI, especially when the UI is itself failing.

 bash